 Children can safely express their views and give feedback.
 The school's safeguarding team are clearly identifiable to our pupils.
-We regularly gather pupil voice via forums/surveys, this data informs our practice and policies.
+We gather pupil voice via forums/surveys, this data informs our practice and policies.
+We hold a zero-tolerance stance towards abuse and will act upon all disclosures made by students.